MLHale/insure-container-sec/proposal.md

 5. Determine any relevant commands/write scripts to test against designated vulnerabilities
 6. Create report functionality
 7. Combine all scripts/containers into one large Docker container
-8. Write final report detailing our solution
+8. Write a report which includes research, testing methods, output, and recommendations

 **Time Frame**